ryanvade/enforce-pr-title-style-action/README.md

 ### `keyAnywhereInTitle`

 Allows the Jira Project Key, Issue # and separator to be anywhere in the title.
 Defaults to false.

+Note that `projectKey` and `projectKeys` works same under the hood.
+You can pass either one of them depending on the usecase.

 ## Example Usage